draganm/datas3t/README.md

 - Atomic aggregation of multiple dataranges into a single consolidated range
 - Detection of missing data ranges to identify gaps in datasets
 - Clean deletion of datasets with cascading removal of related data and objects
+- Efficient multipart uploads with progress tracking for large datasets
+- Display of dataset sizes in gigabytes for easier comprehension

 ## Components